britteckler/santaclausmuseumcollection/pages/about.md

 Children from all over the world still write to Santa to this day.
 Santa's Elves work hard to make sure every child gets a response - as long as they include their return address!

+## *Metadata*

+The metadata used was chosen to help describe a broad range of information, but the information available also created limitations to the usable metadata. #USE INFO FROM MAP

 {% include feature/image.html objectid="objects/img_4257.jpg;objects/img_4162.jpg" width="75" caption="A peak into one of the displays at the museum.
 Photo by Brittany Eckler.;Museum director Kathleen Crews has been hard at work adding Santas into the museum.
 Photo by Brittany Eckler." %}